Table of contents:

 - Ensure that your news feed(s) follows the technical requirements.
 Check out the examples.

-- Submit your feed for onboarding, and update your feed’s metadata or add video news briefings.
+- Submit or update your feed to onboard new content, or update metadata or add video news briefings.

 - Review these helpful resources:

 This section provides details that determine your news content’s eligibility for news briefings on Assistant, and the feature’s availability for Google Assistant users around the world.

 To be considered, your content must meet these eligibility requirements:

 - Features audio and video news in one of these categories:

 - Provides timely and regular news updates, such as hourly or daily.